 At Riddle & Brantley, we have two Board-Certified Specialists in Workers’ Compensation available to help you with your claim.
 These attorneys have passed a rigorous exam, proven their experience, and been recognized by the NC State Bar for their proficiency in handling work injury claims.

 Social Security Disability Information

 If you are seeking benefits through Social Security Disability, our lawyers can also assist with these claims and appeals.
 We can help you file an appeal if your SSD application for benefits has been denied.
 The Social Security Administration Office is located at 145 Rowan Street, Fayetteville, NC 28301.

-The lawyers at Riddle & Brantley stand ready to protect your rights.
+The injury lawyers at Riddle & Brantley stand ready to protect your rights.
 We genuinely care about each person we represent and are committed to providing the highest level of client services to you.
-Call us at 1-800-525-7111 today so we can talk to you about your case.
+Call us at (910) 387-9186 today so we can talk to you about your case.
 We are here to help you seek justice.

 We are available for in-person consultations at our Fayetteville location by appointment only.
-However, free consultations are always available from anywhere by phone, email, text, or video conference.
+However, free case reviews are always available from anywhere by phone, email, text, or video conference.
 There is no in-person meeting required to get started on your case.

 Why Riddle & Brantley?